moneroguides/1x02-setting-up-your-own-node/script.md

 The Monero daemon requires 1 to 2 GB of memory to run, so pick a system with over 4 GB

-If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend following this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folks from the monero-ecosystem work-group.
+If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend following this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folks from the Monero ecosystem work-group.

 ### DOWNLOADING THE MONERO SOFTWARE
 Download your node software from the official [github repository](https://github.com/monero-project/monero/releases), or just click the link in our video description.
 Assuming you followed all the steps from our last video, *Importing Public Keys and Verifying Hashes*, you will be ready to proceed with validated official Monero node software!

 If you haven't, please make sure you do that now.
-You will find the video listed in the*Getting to Grips with Monero* playlist
+You will find the video listed in the *Getting to Grips with Monero* playlist

 The next sections will cover the different steps in the installation process for both Linux and Windows.
 Use the time stamps below to jump to the parts you need.